Skip to main content

 headlesstrueRun without a visible browser window

-maxResultChars50,000Max characters returned from snapshots
+maxResultChars50,000Max characters returned from snapshots and evaluate

 defaultTimeout30,000 msTimeout for page actions